Skip to Content

 • $200,000 for employers with between 201 and 500 employees; and

-You might have a strong case against your company if you believe that you've been the victim of disability discrimination.
+You might have a strong claim against your company if you believe that you've been the victim of disability discrimination.
 Laws against harassment and discrimination based on a person's disabilities are enforced by the Equal Employment Opportunity Commission (EEOC).
 People with disabilities are likewise protected from discrimination during the hiring process by federal statutes.
+An understanding of your legal protections is vital when determining your next steps.

-To establish a case of disability discrimination, you need to demonstrate that:
+To establish a claim of disability discrimination, you need to demonstrate that:

 • And you have been subjected to unfair treatment because of your disability

-Contact Our Disability Discrimination Lawyer in Atlanta Today
+Contact Our Disability Discrimination Attorney in Atlanta Today

-If you wish to make a claim, reach out to an experienced disability discrimination lawyer in Atlanta near you at Beal Sutherland Berlin & Brown.
+If you wish to make a claim, reach out to an experienced disability discrimination lawyer in Atlanta at Beal Sutherland Berlin & Brown.
 We can help you understand more about your rights and the best course of action based on your situation.
+Being proactive and informed can significantly impact the outcome of your legal matters and preserve your rights.

 Outstanding Client Representation